 When it comes to selling on Amazon, fees are one of the many business expenses that Amazon sellers must endure.
 These fees are worth paying for most sellers as they grant access to the biggest online marketplace in the United States and one of the world’s most efficient fulfillment networks as well.
 But even with these perks, sellers are always looking for ways to lower Amazon seller fees.

 Unfortunately, most of these fees are set by Amazon and can not be lowered.
 There are a couple of exceptions to this rule though, and also some tips to consider when calculating and factoring Amazon seller fees into your cost of doing business.
-This guide will cover what Amazon seller fees are and how you can lower Amazon seller fees in 2021.

 What are Amazon seller fees?